-Aron/ ארון / Casket When you visit the funeral home to make arrangements, you will be asked to select a casket (aron).
+When you visit the funeral home to make arrangements, you will be asked to select a casket (aron).
 Making these preparations is emotionally taxing and you may want to ask a friend or a family member to accompany you.
-In selecting a casket, please remember that Jewish tradition insists on something quite simple such as a plain pine box.
+In selecting a casket, please remember that Jewish tradition insists on something quite simple, such as a plain pine box.
 You should be guided by Jewish tradition in this regard and not by the perception that a "better" casket honours the deceased more.
 We honour the dead by following our Torah tradition which emphasizes the equality of each person before the Holy One.
-We strongly discourage the use of a vault since it interferes with the Biblical ideal of "ashes to ashes, dust to dust."
+We no longer permit use of a vault since it interferes with the Biblical ideal of "ashes to ashes, dust to dust".
 In keeping with the earliest Jewish traditions and contemporary ecological concerns, it is possible to be buried without a casket.

-Because our Torah tradition teaches that we do not take anything with us when we die and enter the world that is coming, personal items should not be placed in the casket.
-Kavod Hamet/ כבוד המת The Dignity of the Body, Autopsies and Organ Donations The Torah views the human body as sacred.
-Jewish law does not permit the dead body to be mutilated, disfigured or used.
-Our tradition mandates that we bury the body as soon as possible after death.
-The saving of life takes priority over the sanctity of the body so the donation of body organs is a remarkable act of Hesed/Lovingkindness.
+Because our Torah tradition teaches that we do not take anything with us when we die and enter the world that is coming, personal items may not be placed in the casket.

+Kavod Hamet ~ כבוד המת The Dignity of the Body, Autopsies and Organ Donations

+The Torah views the human body as sacred.
+Jewish law does not permit a dead body to be mutilated, disfigured, or used.
+Our tradition mandates that we bury a body as soon as possible after death.
+The saving of life takes priority over the sanctity of the body, so the donation of body organs is a remarkable act of hesed/loving kindness.
 However, all unused tissue, blood and organs must be returned for burial with the body.

 You can register to be a donor at www.beadonor.ca.
-For both legal and practical purposes, a person wanting to make such donations should discuss this with their family and provide the proper authorization.
-Judaism does not approve of autopsies when performed for general medical knowledge or experimentation.
-However, under some limited circumstances, Jewish law may permit an autopsy when absolutely required by civil law or to save another life.
-In all such matters, the Rabbi should be consulted.
+For both legal and practical purposes, people wanting to make such donations should discuss this with their family and provide the proper authorization.